xulihang/BasicCAT-website/_posts/2026-07-11-self-hosted-manga-translation-api-server.md

 }
 ```

-- `img`: The translated image as a base64 JPEG.
+- `img`: The translated image as a base64 WebP.
 - `imgMap.boxes`: Detected text boxes with source text, translated text, and geometry.